paulavishek/Nexus-360/README.md

 Dynamically switch between AI models:
 - Google Gemini 1.5-Flash: Fast and efficient for most queries
 - OpenAI GPT-4o-mini: Excellent for complex analytical questions

+### Google Search Integration
+The chatbot can now access recent information from the web:
+- **Automatic Detection**: System detects when a question might benefit from web search
+- **Source Transparency**: All web-sourced information includes citations with links
+- **Knowledge Extension**: Extends the AI models beyond their knowledge cutoff dates
+- **Configurable**: Easily enable/disable via environment variables
+- **Smart Integration**: Results from web searches are seamlessly blended with AI responses
+- **Rate Limiting**: Built-in handling of API rate limits to prevent overages

 ### Dashboard Analytics
 Track and analyze your chatbot usage: